sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/languages/go.md

 ## Pointers

 Prefer use of value types over pointer types unless there is a compelling reason to use a pointer.

-For example:
+In short:

+- DO use a pointer if the object has identity.
+- DO use a pointer if the object is meant to be mutated.
+- DO use a pointer on a field if it's not intrinsic to the identity of the parent.
+- DO NOT use a pointer on collection types.
+- DO NOT use a pointer based on performance intuition without benchmarking.

+In more detail:

 - The semantics of the value require some form of **runtime object identity** where two similar or equivalent value types should not compare equal if they do not point to the same object address.
 - The semantics of the value require mutation of the object in-place.
 If possible, try to limit the section of code where in-place mutation is performed (i.e., pass a value type as an explicit pointer to a function that mutates it).